glycerine/spin_paxos/README.md

 They won't know that a
 value was chosen, and so won't know to set their "chosen flag".
-Thus they might run a round on recovery to find out.
+Thus they might run a full all-phases round on recovery to find out.
 If we use the flag optimization suggested above, then this makes